Nichols-Pethick, Jonathan, Ph.D.

 Communication and Theatre, Pulliam Center for Contemporary Media

 Professor of Communication and Theatre, John D. Hughes Chair in the Center for Contemporary Media, Director of the Eugene S. Pulliam Center for Contemporary Media, and Director of the Media Fellows Program

-Jonathan Nichols-Pethick is an associate professor of media studies in the Department of Communicaiton and Theatre.
-He also serves as the director of the Film Studies program and as the Faculty Development Coordinator.
+Jonathan Nichols-Pethick is a professor of media studies in the Department of Communicaiton and Theatre.
+He also serves as the Director of the Pulliam Center for Contemporary Media and the Director of the Media Fellows program.
 Prof. Nichols-Pethick primarily teaches courses in film and media studies, including: Media, Culture & Society (COMM 233), Television Producion (COMM 236), Film & Culture (COMM 237), and Media Criticism (COMM 334).
-He also frequently teaches the first-year colloquium for the Media Fellows Program.
+He also teaches the first-year colloquium and the senior capstone course for the Media Fellows program.
 His research interests include media history, media institutions, and genre analysis.
 He is the author of the book TV Cops: The Contemporary American Television Police Drama (Routledge 2012) as well as several essays on contemporary television.